SteamedHams722/automatic-octopus/README.md

 ### Prerequisites

 The requirements.txt file can be used to install all dependencies for the project.
-Make sure to create a virtual environment before installing the requirements file.
+Make sure to create a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) before installing the requirements file.
-See here for further instructions: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/